 There are also other websites or online shops that offer customization for Converse sneakers in hand-painted design or computerized prints.
 Prices for these customized shoes may vary as well as the delivery fee.

-Are the materials used for Converse Chuck Taylor All Stars always canvas or leather?
+Are the materials used for Converse Chuck Taylor All Star sneakers always canvas or leather?

 Is it still worth to buy the classic Converse Chuck Taylor All Star or is it better to go for the updated versions of the silhouette?

-Is it ideal to wear a pair of Converse casual sneakers without socks?
+Is it ideal to wear a pair of Converse shoes without socks?

 Does Converse have other silhouettes other than the Converse Chuck Taylor All Star?